 Are all Oracle Java audits the same?

-No, we see that different auditors are using different methods and tools.
+No, we observe that different auditors employ various methods and tools.
 Some auditors also ask for Java Commercial Features, while others do not.

 Should we ignore Oracle e-mails about wanting to discuss licensing?

-At first, yes, unless you already have a complete picture of your Java Licensing and an audit defense strategy.
+Initially, yes, unless you already have a comprehensive understanding of your Java Licensing and an effective audit defense strategy.
 However, Oracle will eventually escalate the issue to your C-level management.
-We recommend you read our Oracle Java Audit Checklist.

 Oracle have logs of security and downloads of Java, how to respond?